Clean-up Crew. Tank Janitors. Tank Cleaners. Functionally, it means the

 and a nice variety of them.

-no room for adding in the future.
 Usually people add their crew first thing

 after the cycle and before the fish.
 How can you even begin to know what